Opentrons/opentrons/api/docs/v2/new_pipette.rst

 .. _new-plunger-flow-rates:

-Plunger Flow Rates
+Pipette Flow Rates
 ==================

 Pipettes aspirate or dispense at different rates measured in units of µL/second.
-You can change the flow rate on a loaded :py:class:`.InstrumentContext` by altering the
-:py:obj:`~.InstrumentContext.flow_rate` properties listed below:
+You can change the flow rate on a loaded :py:class:`.InstrumentContext` by altering the :py:obj:`~.InstrumentContext.flow_rate` properties listed below:

 * ``InstrumentContext.flow_rate.aspirate``
 * ``InstrumentContext.flow_rate.dispense``